Article at a Glance:

-UV light is absorbed by molecules which are present in the eye cells and tissues.
-If too much UV light is absorbed, eye structures – such as the cornea, the lens and the retina – can be damaged.
+UV light is absorbed by molecules that are present in the eye cells and tissues.
+If too much UV light is absorbed, eye structures – such as the cornea, the lens, and the retina – can be damaged.

 Prevent Sun Related Health Problems